openstack/python-novaclient/README.rst

         ipgroup-delete      Delete an IP group.
         ipgroup-list        Show IP groups.
-        ipgroup-show        Show details about a particular IP group. list                List active servers.
+        ipgroup-show        Show details about a particular IP group. keypair-add         Create a new key pair for use with instances keypair-delete      Delete keypair by its id
+        keypair-list        Show a list of keypairs for a user list                List active servers.
         migrate             Migrate a server to a new host in the same zone. reboot              Reboot a server.